rustamch-rn/chess_sandbox/README.md

 <li>As a user, I want to be able to save multiple games.</li>
 <li>As a user, I want to be able to either save or not my current progress in a given game.</li>
 </ul>

+<h3>Phase 4: Task 2</h2>
+<p> I have created a type hierarchy other than writeable.
+I have an abstract class which all other pieces extend.
+Every piece provides a unique implementation for makeMove method in piece class.</p>